-Section 1.
-Calculation.
-All employees who have accrued twenty (20) years or more state seniority shall receive severance pay upon any separation from state service except for discharge based on a felony conviction.
-Employees with less than twenty (20) years state seniority shall receive severance pay upon mandatory retirement, death, or lay off, except for seasonal layoffs.
+- A. General Rule.
+All employees who have accrued twenty (20) years or more state seniority shall receive severance pay upon any separation from state service except for discharge based on a felony conviction. - B. Separation with Less Than Twenty (20) Years of Service.
+Employees with less than twenty (20) years state seniority shall receive severance pay upon mandatory retirement, death, or lay off, except for seasonal layoffs. - C. Separation with Eligibility for Retirement Annuity.
 Employees who retire from state service after ten (10) years of state seniority and who are immediately entitled at the time of retirement to receive an annuity under a state retirement program shall, notwithstanding an election to defer payment of the annuity, also receive severance pay.
-Severance pay shall be equal to forty (40) percent of the employee's first nine hundred (900) hours of accumulated but unused sick leave and twelve and one-half (12 1⁄2) percent of the employee's accumulated but unused sick leave in excess of nine hundred (900) hours times the employee's regular rate of pay at the time of separation.